Frequently Asked Questions

 Who makes the decision on my card?

 Straightforward applications are processed by the card team staff.
+Our card team have processed over 5,000 card applications and have training and are experienced in understanding a wide variety of medical documentation and reports.
 Where an application requires extra consideration it is passed to the manager of the card team to assess what icons are appropriate.
 The manager of the card team will on occasions check with the leaders.
+If you are concerned about your evidence, or our ability to interpret it, please Contact Us.

 Will I have to be reassessed when my card is renewed?